-We’re still waiting for No Time to Die, the 25th James Bond film, to open in theaters; it’s been postponed twice now due to the pandemic.
-But there’s always reason to revisit one of the predecessors – and argue about which ones are your favorites.
-The films may be outdated in many ways, but there’s something eternally appealing about them.
+There’s always reason to revisit one of the now many James Bond films – and argue about which ones are your favorites.
+They may be outdated in many ways, but there’s something eternally appealing about them.
 I don’t believe it is one specific thing, but rather a cocktail of great ingredients throughout the years: the actors, special effects, music, action… Above all, a true sense of imagination even when the storylines relied on the expected.

 Prepare yourself a martini and see if you agree with my list.